viperleed/viperleed/doc/content/calc/sections/bookkeeper.rst

 |calc| run.
 It would, at that point, archive to |history|/|info| any
 results of earlier |calc| executions.
 Then, it would remove any outputs of the previous run from the root folder.
-However, at that moment input files may have been modified relative to the ones originally given when the previous |calc| execution started.
+However, at that moment input files could have been modified relative to the ones originally given when the previous |calc| execution started.
 Such edited input files would then be archived to |history|.